sean1516/HomeAssistant/README.md

 This is the most important part of Home Assistant!
 Remote control and voice commmands are nice, however, that is not home automation, just remote control.
 Automations should make your life easier, look at what you do everyday, the simplest things, and automate them.
 To me Home Automation is collecting data about your home and automatically acting based on that data.

 # Server Running My Home Assistant Setup:
-I am currently using a [Raspberry Pi 3B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) as my host.
+* __[Dell Optiplex 9010 Small Form Factor (SFF) ](http://i.dell.com/sites/doccontent/shared-content/data-sheets/en/Documents/Dell_OptiPlex_9010_spec_sheet.pdf)__ This desktop has a i5 3470T (low power CPU) swapped in.
+The machine is running  [VMWare ESXi](https://www.vmware.com/products/esxi-and-esx.html) which is a bare metal hypervisor that allows me to run mutiple virtual machines on the same physical hardware.
+The HA virtual machine is given 2 cores, 2GB of RAM and a 16GB disk.

-The machine is running [HassOS](https://github.com/home-assistant/hassos) and [Hass.io](https://www.home-assistant.io/hassio/).
+The virtual machine is running [HassOS](https://github.com/home-assistant/hassos) as an operating system and [Hass.io](https://www.home-assistant.io/hassio/).
 I am also running the following add-ons:

 * __[Dasshio](https://github.com/theastropath/dasshio)__ Simple add-on to use Amazon Dash buttons to make service calls.
 * __[DuckDNS](www.home-assistant.io/addons/duckdns/)__ Provides DuckDNS updates and creates a Lets Encrypt Certificate